versioned/versioned-doc/README.md

 * Allowing `models` and `data` to be managed (primarily via the web UI).
 The API also handles `accounts`, `users`, and `spaces`.
 * Delivering published `data` to clients.
 Through the use of a secret API key clients can fetch one or more published documents.
 Clients have fine grained control over what should be fetched - the number of documents, sorting, filtering, fields, and relationships.

-The REST API has detailed API documentation (built on Swagger) available and it's linked from the [Admin UI](http://app.versioned.io).
+The REST API has detailed [API documentation](http://api.versioned.io) (built on Swagger) available and the API documentation specific to your project (the models defined in each space) is linked from the [Admin UI](http://app.versioned.io).

 ## The Admin UI